Tazir709/stream-monitor/README.md

 ## ⚠️ Known limitations

-* Some streams may appear "online" but still require authentication for download access
+* Some streams may appear "online" but still require authentication for download access — cookies fix this, see [Troubleshooting](#-troubleshooting) above
 * **Chromium-based browsers on Windows:** cookie access can be unreliable — see [Troubleshooting](#-troubleshooting) above for how to fix it.